-- content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).
+- content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+Any potential concerns that pupils or staff are at risk, should be reported to Anti-Phishing Working Group.